kehantan/labbook/docs/assays/antiviral.rst

 **Objective:** To test antiviral properties of a compound.

-The reference for antiviral protocol can be found in articles published here :footcite:p:`lani2016antiviral,florez2022vitro,marin2021curcumin`.
+The protocol for antiviral had been published :footcite:p:`lani2016antiviral,florez2022vitro,marin2021curcumin`.

 We should do a regular plaque assay to quantify the virus titer of the virus stock before we do antiviral assay, because we need to fix the multiplicity of infection (MOI) to a number.
 For example,